Aurel-C/Conditional-Logo-Generation-with-StyleGAN2/README.md

 # Conditional-Logo-Generation-with-StyleGAN2

-This project is an implementation of StylGAN2 for logo generation.
+This project is an application of StylGAN2 for logo generation.

 The model implementation comes from [here](https://github.com/manicman1999/StyleGAN2-Tensorflow-2.0/) with some changes to support conditional GANs.